justuseapen/launch_rails_new/README.md

-# Rails Startup template
+# Launch Academy Rails Template

-This is a template I use for my new Ruby on Rails 4 applications as a student . **Pull requests are welcome.**
+This is a template I use for my new Ruby on Rails 4 applications as a student at Launch Academy. **Pull requests are welcome.**

+INSPIRED BY @dennybritz and @dpickett

 ## How to Use